Thursday, February 23, 2023

 Monday, February 20, 2023

-Tree Planting Project in Victoria Park, in Truro, Nova Scotia
+Tree Planting Project in Victoria Park, 2023 (Truro, Nova Scotia)

 Our organization did quite a bit of tree planting work in Truro's Victoria Park in September 2022.
 This work was completely funded by One Tree Planted, who was the lead organization on this project.
 One Tree Planted is a wonderful organization that fundraises and supports the planting of trees all over the world.

 Edit: We also did several thousand trees of additional planting in the Fall of 2023, and then a much larger phase in 2024 which was sponsored by Forests Ontario / Forest Recovery Canada, but the rest of this blog post will talk about the 2022 phase.
-We'll be sharing a link to information about the major 2024 project by the end of October 2024.
+For a link to the more recent work, read this post:

 Truro is located in central Nova Scotia, and is often referred to as "the hub of Nova Scotia."
 From Truro, highways branch out in all directions to other points within the province.
 Truro is a small town which has an official population of only about twelve thousand people, but when you count everyone within a fifteen minute drive of the town, the number is probably closer to fifty thousand.
 That may not sound like much to anyone who lives elsewhere in a dense urban area.
 But Truro also has something else rather special.
 It has a municipal park, called Victoria Park.
 And that park is over three thousand acres in size!
 The people of Truro are extremely lucky to have access to such a large and beautiful park, located right inside the town limits.